FAQs > Residence Hallexpand/collapse all answers

 What is the housing deposit and what is it for?

 Each student is required to submit a $250 housing deposit along with a completed housing application.
-The $250 prepayment will be held as a residence hall damage deposit and not deducted from your housing bill.
+The $250 fee is a deposit towards your fall and spring housing charges.
 If you cancel housing in writing prior to July 1, for the fall semester, or January 1, for the spring semester, the $250 housing deposit will be refunded.
 After these dates, the deposit is not refunded.

 What is the cost for a room in the Residence Hall?

 For the 2011-2012 school year, a single room in a two-person suite is $5,460 per semester.
 A double room in a four-person suite is $4,740 per semester.
 A triple room in a three-person suite is $4,170 per semester.
 A quadruple in a four-person suite is $4,025 per semester.

 How do I make a request for a specific roommate?

 A student can request a specific person as a roommate by completing the housing application and indicating the name and Vaughn ID number of the person requested.
 The request must be submitted by both students in order to match roommates.
 Both applications should be filled out identically and submitted as close to the same date as possible.
 Although roommates are not guaranteed an assignment to the same room, the majority of roommate requests will be matched if the applicants follow these procedures.